blopker/codebook/README.md

 No setup needed.
 Codebook will automatically detect the language you are editing and mark issues for you.
 Note, Codebook will only mark issues for words that you control, where they are initially defined.

-Please gift us a ⭐ if you find Codebook useful!
+Please gift a ⭐ if you find Codebook useful!

 ## Integrations